At least 59 killed in mining blast – media

 “I saw bodies everywhere.
 It was horrible,” she told AP.

-Images of the destruction at the site after the explosion have been posted to social media, showing leveled trees and equipment and bodies being covered with mats.
+Images of the destruction at the site after the explosion have been posted on social media, showing leveled trees and equipment, and bodies being covered with mats.

 #Burkina l'explosion d'un site d'orpaillage à #Gbomblora, localité située au Sud Ouest du pays fait 59 morts et plusieurs dizaines de blessés grave.
 L’explosion serait due aux produits chimiques utilisés dans l’exploitation minière. pic.twitter.com/y2FMMt3sz2— Fatou_FAYAMA_🇧🇫 (@fatou_fayama) February 21, 2022

-Burkina Faso is home to numerous gold mining sites, some informal setups with minimal regulation, and is the fifth biggest producer of gold in Africa.
+Burkina Faso is home to numerous gold mining sites, some of which are informal setups with minimal regulation, and is the fifth-biggest producer of gold in Africa.